 All Dragons Community programs are designed to suit the complex multicultural demographic that is our community.

-In schools our cultural programs include health and fitness mentoring programs in selected schools with a high percentage of indigenous students.
-We support local Koori groups and NAIDOC activities as well as the ongoing development of rugby league in Fiji and most recently, Papua New Guinea.
+In schools, our cultural programs include health and fitness mentoring programs in selected schools with a high percentage of indigenous students.

 Myimbarr Learning Centre:

-In conjunction with the University of Wollongong and the Illawarra Aboriginal Corporation the Dragons to Pathways Employment program is a school based traineeship which involves our young players and young women in our community.
-A two year traineeship for Year 10, 11 and 12 students.
+In conjunction with the University of Wollongong and the Illawarra Aboriginal Corporation, the Dragons to Pathways Employment program is a school-based, two year traineeship for Year 10, 11 and 12 students in our community.

 Jervis Bay Public School

 Dragons Community in conjunction with UOW has committed to assist students at Jervis Bay Public School and the wider Wreck Bay community.

 This includes offering game day experiences for a number of families as well as special visits from Dragons players to deliver our programs throughout the season.